Liepāja: Forests

-Liepaja's urban forest covers 1368.9 ha, of which 83% are forest stands, the rest is covered by swamps (4.7%), meadows and sandhills (9.5%), flood plains and infrastructure sites (less than 3% in total).
+Liepāja's urban forest covers 1368.9 ha, of which 83% are forest stands, the rest is covered by swamps (4.7%), meadows and sandhills (9.5%), flood plains and infrastructure sites (less than 3% in total).
 Private landowners own 109.6 ha, while 92% of the forest land area, or 1259.3 ha, belongs to the municipality.
-The urban forest consists of five separate forest massifs: the largest one is in the northern part of the city - the Karosta Forest.
+The urban forest consists of five separate forest massifs: the largest one is in the northern part of the city – the Karosta Forest.
 Other forests include Reiņu Forest, the forests near the regional hospital, the south-western forest and the Zaļā birze Forest.
 The city is characterised by a wide variety of forest growth types, determined and influenced by the geological and hydrological conditions of the area.
 Dry forests cover 39% of the forest area, forests on wet mineral soils 13%, swamp forests 22% and drained forests 26%.

 Surface waters

 The water areas cover 1009 ha (17% of the total area of the city).
-The hydrological system of the City of Liepāja consists of various elements, including the Liepāja and Tosmare Lakes, which border the city to the east and are Natura 2000 sites (¼ of the lake is located in the city, the rest is located in the Otanķi and Nīca municipalities).
-There are also rivers - the Vērnieku River, Kalējupīte and Ālande, canals: Tirdzniecības, Karostas, Cietokšņa and Pērkones (former river), as well as the artificial reservoir Beberliņi.
+The hydrological system of the City of Liepāja consists of various elements, including the Liepāja and Tosmare Lakes, which border the city to the east and are Natura 2000 sites (a quarter of the lake is located in the city, the rest is located in the Otanķi and Nīca municipalities).
+There are also rivers – the Vērnieku River, Kalējupīte and Ālande, canals: Tirdzniecības, Karostas, Cietokšņa and Pērkones (former river), as well as the artificial reservoir Beberliņi.
 The city is located on the Baltic Sea coast.
 According to the Latvian classification of river basin districts, the territory of the city of Liepāja falls within the Venta river basin district.